choria-io/.github/CONTRIBUTING.md

 We do not have strong guidelines on what you put in an issue, we'll gladly work with you to gather the information we require.
 We do ask that you try to put as much detail as possible to help everyone use their time in a meaningful way.

+# Signed commits

+Several of our repositories now require signed commits after requests from users in regulated industries.

+If you need help configuring your Git client please see [GitHub Documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) on this subject.
+We suggest using GPG.

 # PRs

 Almost every PR will need an issue first.
 You do not need issues for trivial updates like typos, most documentation updates etc.  But if you're doing a PR that adjusts behavior we will need a issue to go with it.